 The European Union in a Global World

-The business programmes of the summer school are a unique blend of business, politics, language and culture, offering business and economics students alike the chance to undertake a demanding, in-depth study of Germany and the European Union.
+This programme offers a unique blend of business, politics and culture, providing business and economics students the opportunity to undertake a demanding, in-depth study of the European Union and its evolving role within today’s world.

-Students will spend four weeks of interdisciplinary study on business, economics, politics and social sciences.
-Study visits are an inherent part of this program, as well as a module on German culture & society from an intercultural perspective.
-This course programme has been especially designed for U.S. students in accordance with the DAAD (German Academic Exchange Service).
+During this interdisciplinary programme students will explore several different facets of the European Union, including business, economics, politics and social sciences.
+Study visits are an inherent part of this programme, as is a module on German culture & society from an intercultural perspective.
+This course programme has been specially designed for U.S. students in accordance with the DAAD (German Academic Exchange Service).

 - Global Challenges for European Firms

-- EU – Chances and Challenges of Political Integration
+- EU – Chances and Challenges for Political Integration

 - Human Costs of Global Markets: The European Perspective

-- Academic support program: Visits to companies and (political) institutions
+- Academic support programme: Visits to companies and (political) institutions

 Proof of English proficiency (TOEFL ibt 90 or equivalent) is required.

-The International Office team offers participants a wide variety of optional cultural and social events in Berlin and surrounding area about twice a week.
-This may include visits to UNESCO World Heritage sites (Museum Island in Berlin, Castles and Gardens in Potsdam), Berlin Wall Museum and Holocaust Museum, excursion to the Memorial Sachsenhausen, a boat trip, Beach Bar, and many other activities.
+The International Office team offers participants a wide variety of optional cultural and social events in Berlin and the surrounding area about twice a week.
+These may include visits to UNESCO World Heritage sites (e.g the Museum Island in Berlin and castles and gardens in Potsdam), the Berlin Wall Museum and Holocaust Museum, or other leisure activities such as beach volleyball, a boat tour and a trip to a beer garden.

-- 80 contact hours business course incl. academic support program
+- 80 contact hours business course incl. academic support programme

-- 20 contact hours German Culture & Society
+- 20 contact hours German Culture & Society: Intercultural Perspectives module